 The Maldives located in the Indian Ocean, is a nation made of tropical islands that include 26 atoll rings, that together comprise of more than 1,000 coral islands.
 The Maldives is known for its beaches, extensive reefs and blue lagoons.
 It is the flattest and the lowest nation on the planet, with the average elevation above sea level being only 1.5 meters and the maximum elevation above sea level being 2.3 meters.
 The Maldives has a brimming marine life with real and false killer whales, dwarf sperm whales, bottlenose dolphins, striped and spotted dolphins as well as pilot whales.
 You can see as many as 200 dolphins at a time in one school here.
-Tourists from all around the world visit Maldives to spot Whale shark, the largest fish in the world, ranging from 18 to 32 feet.
 The rising sea level is one of the greatest threats to the existence of this country.
 And hence the Maldives held the first underwater cabinet meeting in 2009 to draw media attention to this issue.
 It also has some of the most luxurious and exclusive island resorts for the discerning traveler.
 Many resorts own and cover entire islands and can provide seaplane or boat pick up and drop to the Male airport.

 Located about 64 km from the Capital of the Maldives, Male, Felidhu Atoll also has the easternmost point in the Maldives at the Foiytheyo Muli.
 Much of the far eastern parts are not inhabited and Felidhu also happens to be the administrative atoll with the least population in Maldives.
 Here as part of your Maldives holidays, you can visit the Ambara islands- for snorkeling, Alimatha islands- also for snorkeling, diving or fishing, Bodu Mora on Vaavu atoll- one of the most beautiful beaches in Maldives and Fotteyo Kandu for deep-sea diving.